cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

 (•ᴗ•) **Why do we need something like this?**

 Let's say, there are multiple valid solutions to a problem, and each of them uses a totally different approach.
 How do we decide which one is **better?**
 Simply put, this is what the Big O Notation is all about.
-It is a way of comparing code and it's performance to other pieces of code.
+It is a way of comparing code and its performance to other pieces of code.

 - Provides us a precise vocabulary to talk about our code's performance.
 - Useful for discussing trade-offs between different approaches.